bigsk1/voice-chat-ai/README.md

 # OpenAI Configuration:
 # OpenAI API Key for models and speech (replace with your actual API key)
-OPENAI_API_KEY=sk-proj-1111111
+OPENAI_API_KEY=your_api_key_here
 # Models to use - OPTIONAL: For screen analysis, if MODEL_PROVIDER is ollama, llava will be used by default.
 # Ensure you have llava downloaded with Ollama.
-If OpenAI is used, gpt-4o-mini works well.
+If OpenAI is used, gpt-4o-mini works well. xai not supported yet falls back to openai if xai is selected and you ask for screen analysis.
 OPENAI_MODEL=gpt-4o-mini

 # Endpoints: